United Kingdom profile - Leaders

 It is the first formal coalition government in 70 years to govern the UK, where the electoral system usually guarantees a majority for the largest party.

-On coming to power, the new PM was confronted by a daunting economic situation, with the UK only slowly emerging from a deep recession caused by the 2008 global financial collapse, and facing a rapidly mounting budget deficit.
+On coming to power, the new prime minister was confronted by a daunting economic situation, with the UK only slowly emerging from a deep recession caused by the 2008 global financial collapse, and facing a rapidly mounting budget deficit.

-Mr Cameron promised that cutting the deficit would be his top priority.
-In October 2010, Mr Cameron's government announced a programme of deep cuts in government spending - the UK's largest in generations.
+Mr Cameron promised that cutting the deficit would be his top priority, and in October 2010 announced a programme of deep cuts in government spending - the UK's largest in generations.

 In late 2013, improved growth estimates and employment figures suggested the economic gloom may be lifting, but concerns remained about the sustainability of the recovery, as well continuing pressure on household finances.

-The prime minister sought to ease this tension in 2013 by proposing a referendum on whether to leave the European Union after the next election, although this faces opposition from both the Liberal Democrats and Labour.
+The prime minister sought to ease this tension in 2013 by proposing a referendum on whether to leave the European Union in 2017, in the face of opposition from both the Liberal Democrats and opposition Labour Party.

 Born the son of a wealthy stockbroker in 1966 in London, Mr Cameron was educated at Eton College - Britain's top private school - and Oxford University.
 Aged 43 on coming to power, he was the youngest prime minister since 1812.